olets/intermediate-git/docs/reapplying-work.md

     The output logged by the `git-cherry-pick` command has a notable difference from (if you scroll up in your terminal) the output logged by the last `git-commit` command you ran in `cherry-picking-experiment-2` — that is, from the output logged when you created the commit you just cherry-picked into `cherry-picking-experiment-1`.

-    ::: details Toggle to show the difference I'm refering to The <code>commit</code> command log said
+    ::: details Toggle to reveal the difference I'm refering to The <code>commit</code> command log said
     ```
     1 file changed, 2 insertions(+), 2 deletions(-)